 WBLV Goal 1: Develop Career Pathways and build Registered Apprenticeship opportunities with Lehigh Valley employers.
-As described in Section 2.1, Goal 1 Strategies, the WBLV continues to work individually and collectively with employers, education providers, workforce system partners and the community to create new and expand existing Registered Apprenticeships and Pre-apprenticeships through: developing Career Pathways with employers that incorporate the Apprenticeship model, convening summits and roundtables with the 6,000-member Greater Lehigh Valley Chamber of Commerce to expand awareness of Apprenticeships, serving as the workforce intermediary between employers and the state's Apprenticeship and Training Office, developing Lehigh Valley High School Apprenticeship classroom courses to increase awareness of Apprenticeship options while offering work experiences for youth, and promoting mentorships which are a critical element of Apprenticeships.
+As described in Section 2.1, Goal 1 Strategies, the WBLV continues to work individually and collectively with employers, education providers, workforce system partners and the community to create new and expand existing Registered Apprenticeships and Pre-apprenticeships through: developing Career Pathways with employers that incorporate the Apprenticeship model, convening summits and roundtables with the 6,000-member Greater Lehigh Valley Chamber of Commerce to expand awareness of Apprenticeships, serving as the workforce intermediary between employers and the state's Apprenticeship and Training Office, developing Lehigh Valley High School Apprenticeship classroom courses to increase awareness of Apprenticeship options while offering work experiences for youth, promoting mentorships which are a critical element of Apprenticeships, and ensuring access to services leading to industry-recognized postsecondary credentials including Registered Apprenticeships.